+Name of school St George's Catholic Voluntary Academy

 Name of child

 Date of birth

 Class

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method Timing

 Special precautions/other instructions Are there any side effects that the school/ setting needs to know about?

 Self-administration - y/n Procedures to take in an emergency NB: Medicines must be in the original container as dispensed by the pharmacy Contact Details

 Name Daytime telephone no.

 Relationship to child Address

-St George's Catholic Voluntary Academy

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+school/setting staff administering medicin y knowledge, accurate at the time of writing and I give ne in accordance with the school/setting policy.
+I will inf there is any change in dosage or frequency of the medic orm the

-Signature(s)\\\\\ Date\\\\\
+Signature(s) Date